Maryland Route 24: Bel Air to Fawn Grove

 MD 24 and US 1 head northeast together as a four-lane undivided highway.
 The two highways pass under Vale Road before reaching the northern end of the concurrency, which is a partial cloverleaf interchange with Rock Spring Road.
 This road heads south toward downtown Bel Air as MD 924; MD 24 leaves US 1 and heads north on this road.
 A park and ride lot serving MTA Maryland commuter buses is located in the southwest quadrant of this interchange.
 The state highway heads north through a commercial area as a five-lane road with a center left-turn lane.
 The highway reduces to two lanes and passes through another commercial area before its intersection with MD 23 (East–West Highway) in Forest Hill.
 At Jarrettsville Road, which is the old alignment of MD 23, MD 24's name changes to Rocks Road and enters a mix of farmland and forest.
 The state highway crosses Stirrup Run before beginning to closely parallel Deer Creek.
 MD 24 passes through several sharp curves as the highway enters Rocks State Park, where the state highway passes through the gorge that Deer Creek has cut through Rock Ridge.
 The state highway crosses Deer Creek and passes the access road to the Gladden Farm before leaving the state park.

 MD 24 continues north through farmland, crossing several branches of Deer Creek and intersecting Holy Cross Road, which leads west to the Col. John Streett House and east to the village of Street.
 At Bush's Corner, the highway meets MD 165 (Federal Hill Road/Pylesville Road) at a roundabout.
 MD 24 passes close to Kilgore Falls, the second highest waterfall in Maryland; the falls on the Falling Branch of Deer Creek are accessed via St. Marys Road.
 Just to the north at Five Forks, the state highway intersects Clermont Mill Road and MD 136, which heads west as Harkins Road and east as Whiteford Road.
 MD 24 continues northwest to its terminus at the Pennsylvania state line.
-Rocks Road continues north as SR 2055 to PA 851 (Main Street) in Fawn Grove.
+Rocks Road continues north as SR 2055, an unsigned quadrant route, to PA 851 (Main Street) in Fawn Grove.